The $\theta$-density in Arakelov geometry: Restriction morphisms

-The following lemma is a basic property we use to relate the restrictions to fibers with the modulo $N$ map.
-See Lemma 2.3 in \cite{Wa20} for a proof. \begin{lem} Let $\X$ be a projective arithmetic variety, and let $\Li$ be an ample Hermitian line bundle on $\X$.
+as $k_d\geq Cd^{\dim \Y}$.
+Here the constant involved in is also independent of $\Y$. \end{proof} The following lemma is a basic property we use to relate the restrictions to fibers with the modulo $N$ map.
+See Lemma 2.3 in \cite{Wa22} for a proof. \begin{lem} Let $\X$ be a projective arithmetic variety, and let $\Li$ be an ample Hermitian line bundle on $\X$.
 There is a positive integer $d_0$ such that when $d\geq d_0$, we have